TahirAbbass/SourceCode/ReadMe.md

-How to Run the Program
+Notes on How to Run the Program

-Compilation Steps:
+Steps to Compile & Run Chat Server:
+    *make clean
     *make
+    *./build/chat_server

 To run Tests:
     *make test

-Generate Package:
+Generate Package for chat server:
     *mkdir build
     *cd build
     *cmake ..
     *make package

-To Run Server:
-./build/chat_server

 To Run Client:
 nc 127.0.0.1 12345